OpenAPITools/openapi-generator/samples/client/petstore/ruby/docs/PetApi.md

 pet_id = 789 # Integer | ID of pet that needs to be updated

 opts = {
-  name: "name_example", # String | Updated name of the pet
+  name: 'name_example', # String | Updated name of the pet
-  status: "status_example" # String | Updated status of the pet }
+  status: 'status_example' # String | Updated status of the pet }

 begin